xiaoyuwan-bit/MS-Research-Project/README.md

 \end{align*}
 $$

 **Global Health Status:** items measuring overall health and quality of life, scaled from 1 (very poor) to 7 (excellent).
-After averaging the relevant questions, standardizing the average scores to 0 to 100 scores..
+After averaging the relevant questions, standardize the average scores from 0 to 100 scores.

   $$
   \begin{align*}